-Survey of techniques of career exploration and selection.
-In the context of a study of the changes that occur during a typical life span, each student will construct a personal profile of current and projected interests, aptitudes, skills, values, personality, and life and personal circumstances.
-(L)
+Survey of techniques of career exploration and planning selection.
+In the context of a study of the changes that occur during a typical life span, each student will construct a personal profile of current and projected interests, aptitudes, skills, values, personality, life and personal circumstances.
+Students will create a comprehensive career plan/portfolio using career research and decision making strategies.